Toronto FC's comeback falls short, beaten by Montreal for its ninth straight loss

 Choiniere beat Tomas Romero from the penalty spot to end the drama.
 It was his fourth goal of the season.

-Toronto had not scored since June 24 when Deandre Kerr was on target in a 2-1 loss at New England that marked Bob Bradley's final outing as head coach and sporting director.
-Bernardeschi's strike was the first for Toronto under interim coach Terry Dunfield.

-Choiniere scored in the 18th minute for Montreal, which also benefited from a 25th-minute Aime Mabika own goal.
+Toronto had more of the ball in the opening 10 minutes Sunday but then found itself on the back foot as Montreal took control and went up 2-0 on an 18th-minute goal by Choiniere and a 25th-minute Aime Mabika own goal.

-Canadian striker Jules-Anthony Vilsaint, making his first MLS start, was heavily involved in Montreal's first two goals.
+Canadian striker Jules-Anthony Vilsaint, making his first MLS start, was heavily involved in both goals.
 But after the bright start, the 20-year-old limped off with an injury in the 37th minute.

-Toronto had more of the ball in the opening 10 minutes Sunday but then found itself on the back foot as Montreal took control.

-The visitors went ahead in the 18th minute on their first shot on target.
-A long pass from a Montreal defender found Vilsaint whose shot from outside the penalty box hit the goalpost, then off the back of Romero.
+Montreal went ahead on its first shot on target.
+A long pass found Vilsaint whose shot from outside the penalty box hit the goalpost, then went off the back of Romero.
 The rebound eventually bounced back in front and Choiniere beat fullback Brandon Servania to poke it in.

 It could have been 3-0 in the 40th but Bryce Duke's header hit the crossbar.